Firebase CRUD operations with JavaScript and jQuery

 So the .key attribute after push will give the key with which new data has been saved.

-Now for out application, we want to save same data in two different locations/endpoints simultaneously.
-So we are going to follow the Update approach to add the new data.
+We want to save the same data in two different locations/endpoints simultaneously.
+So we will follow the Update approach to add the new data.

-In this first we push the empty data to generate a new empty node with key.
+At first, we push the empty data to generate a new empty node with a key.
 And then do update operations on the key itself.
+Here's the code to demonstrate that:

 // Write the new post's data simultaneously in the movies list and the user's movie list.